rave

 The rave isn’t inherently political, but it is always politicized.
 The rave might not have a political purpose, but it will be used for political purposes.
 So should we just be more conscious of using it for politics?
 IMMANUEL KANT would say no. That art and beauty, including dance music or the rave itself, are purposeless give it a “freedom” that Kant said reflected the essence of the human spirit.
 We rave to be human.
 And it’s our humanity around which liberal democracy and human rights are formed.
 Can the rave can be the very thing that constitutes the body politic?
 Let’s break down how that works and why and where that can be applied practically.

-Week 2: THE RAVE AS THERAPY
+Week 2: THE RAVE AS AVANT-GARDE

 The concept of “harm reduction” doesn’t pretend that drugs are somehow good for you, but accepts harm as a basic premise, and tries to reduce it wherever it can.
 As drugs are a center of gravity for raving, we find a kind of pessimism here: if raving is escapism or hedonism, how can we justify centering it in our lives?
 These contradictions are at the heart of pleasure, which we can’t call good or bad, we just know we like it.
 By embracing what is harmful, EVE SEDGWICK offers a queer-coded way of thinking through these contradictions by using pleasure as a guide to transforming, repairing, and healing our relationships and our institutions.

-Week 3: THE RAVE AS social resistance
+Week 4: THE RAVE AS social resistance

-Week 4: SADOMASOCHISM AND THE COMMONS
+Week 5: SADOMASOCHISM AND THE COMMONS